Hub-OS/documentation-website/docs/01-client/01-packages.md

 icon_texture_path = "icon.png" # 12x12 optional
 preview_texture_path = "preview.png" # optional
 flag_name = "Bubble" # register Hit.Bubble, up to 64 hit flags can exist
-blocks_flags = ["Freeze"] # prevents these other statuses from existing on an entity when self is applied blocked_by = []  # prevents self from existing on an entity when these other statuses are applied blocks_actions = true # prevents the player from using Actions and animating blocks_mobility = true # prevents the player from moving durations = [90] # a list of durations for each supported level of the status
+mutual_exclusions = ["Freeze"] # prevents conflicting statuses from applying, prioritizes the last applied status blocks_actions = true # prevents the player from using Actions and animating blocks_mobility = true # prevents the player from moving durations = [90] # a list of durations for each supported level of the status